escopecz/veetr/firmware/readme.md

    - Wait 10-15 seconds for full system initialization
    - The ESP32 will start advertising as "Luna_Sailing"

-2. **Verify BLE Advertising**
-   - The ESP32 automatically starts BLE advertising on boot
+2. **Activate Discovery Mode**
+   - Press and hold the BOOT button (GPIO0) for 1+ seconds
+   - The built-in LED (GPIO2) will turn on to indicate discovery mode is active
-   - Device becomes discoverable to nearby BLE clients
+   - Device becomes discoverable to nearby BLE clients for 5 minutes
    - Range: typically 10-30 meters in open space

 3. **Connect from Client Device**
    - Use a BLE-compatible browser or application
    - Search for "Luna_Sailing" in available BLE devices
    - Select device and confirm pairing
+   - **Note**: Discovery mode expires after 5 minutes for security
    - Connection establishment takes 2-5 seconds

 #### Sensor Initialization Status